WandThe Magic Wand and Other Operators

 fun h h', Fmap.disjoint h h' H1 h' H2 (h \u h').

 The definition above is perfectly fine, however it is more practical to use an alternative, equivalent definition of hwand, expressed in terms of previously introduced Separation Logic operators.
+Doing so enables us to establish all the properties of the magic wand by exploiting the tactic xsimpl, thereby conducting all the reasoning at the level of hprop, rather than having to work with concrete heaps.

 The alternative definition asserts that H1 \−∗ H2 corresponds to some heap predicate, called H0, such that H0 starred with H1 yields H2.
 In other words, H0 is such that (H1 \* H0) ==> H2.
-In the definition of hwand shown below, observe how H0 is existentially quantified.
+In the definition below, observe how H0 is existentially quantified.

 Definition hwand (H1 H2:hprop) : hprop :=